-Though he had plenty of experience, he admits his debut at Rajadamnern Stadium made him uneasy, but he soon found his feet and started to become a star.
+The Thai had plenty of experience, but he admits his debut at Rajadamnern Stadium made him uneasy.
+Nonetheless, he soon found his feet and started to become a star.

 “I was just so nervous.
 I couldn’t sleep at all.
 It was my first time competing in a big stadium,” he recalls.

-Leaving his family behind to live, train and compete in the capital was sometimes hard, and Sam-A went through plenty of ups and downs in his career, but he was dedicated to succeeding and providing for his loved ones.
+Leaving his family behind to live, train, and compete in Thailand’s capital city was sometimes hard, and Sam-A went through plenty of ups and downs in his career.
+However, he was dedicated to succeeding and providing for his loved ones.